YerCodeWorld/cognikit/src/engines/tables/README.md

 c = .. | .. | ..;
 d = .. | ..;

-1 - Take all the category declarions (name =) to create the headers 2 - Create a set with all values of all categories to create the rows, since we allow items in multiple categories here 3 - Compare the categories attached to those items against the original data object
+1 - Take all the category declarations (name =) to create the headers 2 - Create a set with all values of all categories to create the rows, since we allow items in multiple categories here 3 - Compare the categories attached to those items against the original data object for grading
 ```

 // Miscellaneous Module